doctrine/mongodb-odm/docs/en/reference/query-builder-api.rst

     $qb = $dm->createQueryBuilder('User');
     $query = $qb->getQuery();

-Now you can ``execute()`` that query and it will return a cursor for you to iterator over the results:
+Now you can ``execute()`` that query and it will return a cursor for you to iterate over the results:

 .. code-block:: php